JustJoostNL/LoadAllWorlds/README.md

 # ToDo

-- Implementing config.yml with the function load all the worlds on startup or on command
+[] Implementing config.yml with the function load all the worlds on startup or on command

+Progess: 75%

 Example of config.yml:

 #Do you want all worlds to be loaded at startup or at a command

-#Choose: "command" or "startup"
+#Choose: "true" or "false"

-load-on: command
+load-on-startup: true

 # Commands